DhruvKumar1/ML-Team5/README.md

 # ML-Team5
-This is the code from ML Team 5 that I worked on during Stem-Away program.
-I contributed heavily to this repository.
+This repository contains the code from ML Team 5 that I worked on during Stem-Away program.
+I heavily contributed to this repository.